hyperaudio/wordpress-hyperaudio/README.md

 ## Getting started

 1. [Download the zip file](https://github.com/hyperaudio/wordpress-hyperaudio/archive/refs/heads/main.zip).
+2. Unzip and from within the unzipped `wordpress-hyperaudio-main` folder copy the `wp-hyperaudio` folder to your wordpress `wp-content/plugins/` folder.

 ## Explainer videos
 1. [How to use the Hyperaudio Wordpress Plugin – Part 1](https://youtu.be/3Qpq8kj4PxM)